top of page

 Natura y Ecosistemas Mexicanos carries out monitoring activities on changes in forest cover and the conservation status of populations of indicator and endangered species.

 Terrestrial mammals play essential roles in maintaining the balance of ecosystems.
-They are a good indicator of the state of conservation due to the wide variety of ecological requirements of the species that make up this group.
-In addition, they are a group highly impacted by human activities such as habitat loss and hunting.
+They are indicators of conservation status due to the wide variety of ecological requirements in this group.
+Additionally, terrestrial mammals are highly impacted by human activities such as habitat loss and hunting.

-Mammal monitoring is carried out using camera traps in conjunction with community monitor groups and monitors the diversity and abundance of terrestrial mammal species, as well as the status of populations of endangered species such as the jaguar (Panthera onca), the tapir (Tapirella bairdii), and the white-lipped peccary (Tayassu pecari).
+Mammal monitoring is conducted using camera traps together with community monitor groups, focusing on the diversity and abundance of terrestrial mammal species, as well as the status of populations of endangered species such like the jaguar (Panthera onca), the tapir (Tapirus bairdii), and the white-lipped peccary (Tayassu pecari).

 The results obtained over 10 years show that:

-• The habitat of the Montes Azules Biosphere Reserve is of good quality and maintains populations of endangered species in good condition of conservation, such as the jaguar, the tapir, the white-lipped peccary and the ocelot.
+• Habitat inside the Montes Azules Biosphere Reserve is of good quality and maintains populations of endangered species, such as jaguar, tapir, white-lipped peccary and ocelot.

-• In Marqués de Comillas, the fragments preserved by ecotourism projects and by the Payment for Environmental Services program preserve connectivity with the Montes Azules Biosphere Reserve and a high diversity of terrestrial mammal species.
+• In Marqués de Comillas, fragments preserved by ecotourism projects and by Payment for Environmental Services program maintain connectivity with the Montes Azules Biosphere Reserve and a high diversity of terrestrial mammal species.

 • Threats to mammal populations have been identified, leading to recommendations for environmental and local authorities.